10. Representing Marginal Valuation#

 For diffusions, we entertain distortions to the Brownian increment.
 Instead \(W\) being a multivariate Brownian motion, we allow it to have a drift \(H\) under a change in the probability distribution.
 We index the alternative probability specifications with their corresponding drift processes \(H\).
 Locally,

 where \(W^H\) is a Brownian motion under the \(H\) probability.
-Given that both the distribution parameterize by \(H\) and the baseline distribution for the increment are normals with an identity matrix as the local covariance matrix, the local measure of relative entropy is given by the quadratic term:
+Given that both the distribution parameterized by \(H\) and the baseline distribution for the increment are normals with an identity matrix as the local covariance matrix, the local measure of relative entropy is given by the quadratic term:

 See [James, 1992], [Anderson et al., 2003], and [Hansen et al., 2006] for further discussions.

+for \(V\) that satisfies (10.10).
+Note that the HJB equation, as posed, allows for \({\bar x} \ne x\).
 Importantly, there is no contribution from differentiating \(H\) with respect to \(x\) since \(H\) only depends on the \(\bar{X}_t\) process.
+Confronted with the value function \({\overline V}(x,{\bar x})\) chooses \({\bar x} = x\) implying that

 Remark 10.3